jaydenfyi/ts-order/README.md

 	.by((u) => u.firstName)
 	.by((u) => u.id); // tiebreaker stable sort on id

-// Use order's .sort() method for DSU (decorate-sort-undecorate) optimized sorting const sorted = byActiveAndName.sort(users);
+// Use order's .sort() method for DSU (decorate-sort-undecorate) optimized sorting (ensure's keys are computed only once per step) const sorted = byActiveAndName.sort(users);

 // Or use the comparator directly with native Array.prototype.sort